Bingham Leaching and Precipitation Plants

 (Other sources show that George Robbe was a mining engineer, and worked for Montana Bingham as an assayer and clerk.)

-Robbe and Billings built an early precipitation plant at the mouth of McGuire Gulch, higher up in Winnamuck Gulch directly above the Rio Grande railroad depot in Bingham.
+Robbe and Billings built an early precipitation plant at the mouth of McGuire Gulch, higher up and a branch of Winnamuck Gulch, directly above the Rio Grande railroad depot in Bingham.
 The partnership used the Montana Bingham tunnel to access copper-bearing waters leaching from under the Utah Copper waste dumps higher up in McGuire Gulch.
 A legal battle soon developed with the both the Robbe-Billings partnership, and Utah Copper claiming rights to the copper-bearing waters, and therefore ownership of the copper.
 With a decision from the Utah Supreme Court, Utah Copper eventually won the court cases, thereby establishing ownership of the copper from its waste dumps no matter the form.

 April 20, 1921